Rubberduckycooly/RSDK-Reverse/README.md

 - RSDK 5: A libary for RSDKv5 (Sonic Mania).
 This was made by koolkdev/EyeKey, with a few minor tweaks by me. original download here: https://github.com/koolkdev/ManiacEditor

-- GFX2IMG: Convert those pesky .gfx files used by Retro Sonic into usable image files (.png, .gif and .bmp)
+- GFX TOOL (GFX2IMG): Export .gfx Images to a standard image format (.png, .gif, etc) AND create a .gfx file from an indexed gif in one simple program!

-- Palette Viewer: A Viewer for palettes used by RSDKv4's GameConfig.bin files and .act files
+- Palette Editor: An Editor for palettes used by RSDKv4's GameConfig.bin files, Retro-Sonic's .zcf Files and .act files!

+- RSDK Chunk Mappings Editor: An Editor for the 128x128Tiles.bin (Zone.til for Retro-Sonic) that the RSDK uses!

 - Test: Just A program i used to test various functions, nothin' to see here!